LSFLK/raven/docs/README.md

 |-----|-------------|
 | `domain` | The mail domain used in the mail system. |
 | `auth_server_url` | The authentication API endpoint used to validate user credentials. |

+## Delivery Service (`delivery.yaml`)

+The delivery service requires a separate configuration file named `delivery.yaml`.
+You can see the [example delivery.yaml](../config/delivery.yaml) for reference.